Problets - How instructors can use them.

 for that matter, any other supplementary material;

-- Even though using the problets is a required part of the
+- Even though using problets is a required part of the

-course, students must not get any credit towards the course
+course, students do not get any credit towards the course

-grade for using the problets.
+grade for using problets.
 This helps prevent cheating.

-The following features of the problets are designed to promote learning:
+The following features of problets are designed to promote learning:

 - Problets generate problems as random instances of

 templates.
-Therefore, students can use the problets to practice
+Therefore, students can use problets to practice

 problem-solving for as long/often as they like.